 Why Estheticians Should Continue Their Education

-The first half of the course is spent in the classroom where you will learn facial anatomy, tissue interaction and patient care.
-The remaining days are spent in our state-of-the-art educational setting where you will receive clinical hands-on training.
+In the classroom, you will learn facial anatomy, tissue interaction, patient care and more.
+The remaining days are spent in our state-of-the-art educational setting where you will receive clinical hands-on training and perform treatments on scheduled clients.

 By the end of the course, you will feel prepared to confidently administer laser treatments for any skin type in a variety of medical aesthetic setting, including medical spas, physician’s offices and other medical practices.